Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/apps-communication/events.md

 #### `viewport_changed`

-Occurs whenever [viewport](../features/viewport) has been changed.
-For example, when user started dragging application or called expansion method.
+Occurs whenever the [viewport](../features/viewport) has been changed.
+For example, when the user started dragging the application or called the expansion method.

-Pay attention to fact, that send rate of this method is not enough to smoothly resize application window.
-You should probably use stable height instead of current one, or handle this problem in other way.
+Pay attention to the fact, that send rate of this method is not enough to smoothly resize the application window.
+You should probably use a stable height instead of the current one, or handle this problem in another way.

 ```typescript
 type Payload = {